Scale

 -

-is used to give a total of points sufficient to obtain the maximum mark: if we set the maximum mark at 20, for example, a copy with a total of points of 12 usingSUF=15
+SUF=xis used to give a total of points sufficient to obtain the maximum mark: if we set the maximum mark at 20, for example, a copy with a total of points of 12 usingSUF=15will be given a mark of 12/15×20=16, whatever the total of a copy with all the correct answers. -

-allows the student to leave n questions unanswered.
+allowempty=nallows the student to leave n questions unanswered.
 Of the questions left unanswered by the student, n (or less if there are fewer) will be cancelled (i.e. not taken into account in calculating the total score).

 For instance: